 Recently, I was walking through the store, minding my own business, picking up a couple purple sweet potatoes for a meal, and WHAMMO!
 It occurred to me that making a pie with a delicious, nutritious purple potato would be a fun twist on tradition and sneak in a couple extra nutrients to boot… or maybe I just like to freak out the family a little?
 Either way, it was fun & delicious!

-To start, peel approximately 2-3 large purple potatoes (like these), you’ll need 15 ounces of potato puree (slightly less than 2 cups) so you may have to judge a little based on the size of the potatoes.
+To start, peel approximately 2-3 large purple sweet potatoes (like Stokes ®), you’ll need 15 ounces of potato puree (slightly less than 2 cups) so you may have to judge a little based on the size of the potatoes.
 Add them to cold water and boil until tender.
 The water will turn a gorgeous blue! 🙂

 Drain water and mash potatoes until there are no lumps.